nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

 (snaketest) $ snakemake -p map_reads
 ```

 Check the working directory again.
-The directory is populated by many output files including reference genome (`.fa`), genome index (`.fa.sa`, `.fa.amb` etc) and mapped reads (`.sam`) files. *Note that the `map_reads` rule ran without any error!*
+The directory is populated by many output files including reference genome (`.fa`), genome index (`.fa.sa`, `.fa.amb` etc) and mapped reads (`.sam`) files. **The `map_reads` rule ran without any error!**.
+In the next section, we'll cover how to connect the rules so Snakemake can recognize rules that depend on each other and run them in the correct order.

 !!! recap

     In this section we explored the basic template of a Snakefile which contains rules with all the necessary commands for variant calling.

-Each rule was run individually using `snakemake -p <rule_name>`.
-    In the next section, we'll cover how to connect the rules so Snakemake can recognize rules that depend on each other and run them in the correct order.
+    - each rule can be run individually using `snakemake -p <rule_name>`.
     - each rule encompasses shell commands, with a bit of “decoration”.
 You could run them yourself directly in the terminal if you wanted!
     - while the written order of the rules in Snakefile doesn’t matter, the order in which the rules are run on the terminal does matter!
     - by default, if you don't specify a rule, Snakemake executes the first rule in the Snakefile (this is actually the only case where the order of rules in the Snakefile matters!)